hugo-russeil/discord-auto-updater/README.md

-# Ubuntu Discord Auto-Updater
+# Discord Auto-Updater

-This project provides a simple way to automatically update Discord on Ubuntu.
+This project provides a simple way to automatically update [Discord](https://discord.com/) on [Ubuntu](https://ubuntu.com/) and other [Debian-based Linux distributions](https://en.wikipedia.org/wiki/Category:Debian-based_distributions).
 It includes a Debian package that installs a script to check for updates and update Discord if necessary.

 ## Features